akshay212-gif/personaai/README.md

 1. User fills in: **name**, **memory** (personality description), **question**
 2. Frontend sends these to `/ask` on the Express server
-3. Server builds a system prompt and calls Anthropic's API securely
+3. Server builds a system prompt and calls GROQ's API securely
 4. Response streams back to the browser with a typewriter animation

 ---

-## 🏆 Built for Hackathon

-Made with ❤️ using Claude AI